design and implement OAI-PMH compliant harvest subsystem

 I would like to release this as a feature in the next Metacat release (1.10) for the DataONE member node implementation.
 Do you think that is feasible?

-#4 Updated by Duane Costa about 9 years ago
+#4 Updated by Duane Costa over 9 years ago

 Matt Jones wrote: